Job architecture: Building structure into an evolving world

 It’s an employee-centric environment.
 To achieve optimal internal equity and external competitiveness, it’s essential to establish a robust career architecture framework with consistent job analysis and job evaluation methodology.

-A staggering 81% of employees feel at risk of burnout this year (up from an already concerning 63% in 2020).
-They say the top reason for burnout is not feeling sufficiently rewarded for their efforts.
+A staggering 82% of employees feel at risk of burnout this year (up from an already concerning 63% in 2020).
+They say the top reason for burnout is financial strain.

 Job architecture = a consistent baseline and a career progression framework